boazsender/backbone.routefilter/README.md

 * v0.1.0-pre - 08/28/2012 - backbone.routefilter is pre release

 ## License
 Copyright (c) 2012 Boaz Sender
 Licensed under the MIT, GPL licenses.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).
+In addition to ensuring that your contributions do not introduces regressions by running the Backbone.routefilter tests, please also take the time to run your contributions against the entire Backbone unit test suite.

 ### Important notes
 Please don't edit files in the `dist` subdirectory as they are generated via grunt.
 You'll find source code in the `src` subdirectory!